 Ford ended up joining the U.S. Navy during World War II and rose to the rank of Lt.
 Commander.
 Ford took part in several operations in the Pacific, including the Battle of the Philippine Sea.

-Lincoln has become the most worshiped and vilified president in American history.
-History constantly shines a glowing light as a martyr who preserved the Union.
-Lincoln's views on slavery didn't always live up to his views.
+Lincoln has become the most worshiped president in American history.
+History constantly shines a glowing light on him as a martyr who preserved the Union.
+But Lincoln's views on slavery didn't always live up to his views.

 President Lincoln stood against the expansion of slavery, but later told newspaper editor Horace Greeley, "If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all the slaves I would do it."
 Tip-toeing around the issue of slavery, Lincoln issued his Emancipation Proclamation, which only granted freedom to slaves in states which seceded.
 It took two years for slavery to formally be abolished.

 John F. Kennedy was born into a distinguished political family as the son of politician Joe Kennedy.
 JFK lived like royalty at the Kennedy compound known as Camelot.
 Kennedy's brother, Joe Jr., was originally the one groomed to become president.
 Joe had the same good looks and brains that ran in the bloodline.
 Joe graduated from Harvard in 1938 and also attended the London School of Economics.